 - Scanning for and security weaknesses in computer networks and software before they can be exploited.

-- Network (NTA) is a way to monitor network availability and activity to identify security and operational issues.
+- Network (NTA) is a way to monitor and activity to identify security and operational issues.

 NTA generally includes:

 - Collecting real-time and historical of what’s happening in the .

 - Detecting malware and even in terms of protocols.

 - Troubleshooting slow networks.

 Isolate the Threat

 - Email and browser isolation is used to protect users and endpoints from.
 Users can avoid falling prey to spear phishing, ransomware, and other sophisticated by isolating suspicious links and downloads.

 - Baiting infiltrators into strategically placed decoys throughout the cybersecurity practice called is a .
 After generating a report of the intruder’s actions, can see what parts of the are being targeted and can form a predictive .